cvet/fonline/README.md

 ### Public API

 *Todo: write about versioning SemVer https://semver.org and what public API included to itself*
+*Todo: add link to PUBLIC_API.md*

 ### Setup